OskarAhl/bite-sized-coding-bits/content/blog/laziness-thunks-and-streams/index.md

 **What's a pair?**

-A pair is a datastructure that holds two values.
-JavaScript doesn't have an innate pair datastructure so we can simply use an array with two values to make our own pair datastructure.
+A pair is a datastructure that holds two items.
+JavaScript doesn't have an innate pair datastructure so we can simply use an array with two items to make our own pair datastructure.

 ```javascript
 const pair = [value1, value2]